John Grant, former program director for midwestern Ontario (Photo by NCC)

 Twenty-five years ago, in a stuffy little office above a laundromat in the east end of Toronto, John Grant began his decades-long career with the Nature Conservancy of Canada.

 “It was a very small organization.
-I was the seventh employee,” says Grant about his early days with NCC.
+I was the seventh employee,” says John about his early days with NCC.
 “As I recall there wasn’t air conditioning.
 If you opened the window to get a bit of air circulation, chances are you would end up with the smells of the laundromat coming in and overpowering the office,” he laughs.

-Grant first heard about NCC by reading an article in the newspaper.
+John first heard about NCC by reading an article in the newspaper.
 With degrees in economics and wildlife biology, it sounded like the perfect organization for his combination of talents and interests.
 “I wrote a letter — back then we wrote letters — and I just sent it in on spec,” he says.
 Half-a-year later he started with NCC as a projects coordinator.

 John Grant with Ron Tasker (Photo by NCC)

 Unlike today, back in the 1990s NCC had only two offices — one in Toronto and the other in Calgary.
-“It took several years to get to the point where there were offices in every region,” says Grant.
-“I was lucky to be involved in projects across the country, because we didn’t have staff elsewhere, except Alberta,” says Grant.
+“It took several years to get to the point where there were offices in every region,” says John.
+“I was lucky to be involved in projects across the country, because we didn’t have staff elsewhere, except Alberta.”
 He worked on a number of projects, including the donation of a large tract of old-growth, red spruce forest in Nova Scotia, the first conservation covenant in British Columbia, Minesing Wetlands in Ontario and the Old Man on His Back project in Saskatchewan.

 “At NCC, we’re very focused, driven and results oriented.
-It’s all about protecting special areas and ensuring that all the wildlife will be there for future generations, but there is certainly a people aspect to what we do” says Grant.
+It’s all about protecting special areas and ensuring that all the wildlife will be there for future generations, but there is certainly a people aspect to what we do” says John.
 “You get to meet some interesting, conservation-minded people, whether it’s other staff, donors, land owners or people from corporations.”

 John Grant with donor Marylo Graham (Photo by NCC)